Popular Mexican street fare is reinvented as a flavor-packed salad that’s quick to prepare and always a hit!

 - 4 large ears of corn, grilled or steamed* (about 3½ cups or 18 ounces kernels)

-- ½ cup (2 ounces) crumbled feta cheese (may use cotija cheese if available)
+- ½ cup (2 ounces) crumbled cojita cheese (may substitute feta)

-- ¼ cup (lightly packed) chopped fresh cilantro (may substitute fresh parsley)
+- ¼ cup (lightly packed) chopped fresh cilantro (may substitute fresh parsley if not a fan)

-- 2 green onions, sliced (could substitute 1/4 cup minced red onion)
+- 2 green onions, thinly sliced (could substitute ¼ cup minced red onion)

 - ¼ cup (52 grams) mayonnaise